 Pieter Vanhove holds a Ph.D. in Italian and Comparative Literature from Columbia University in New York.
 He is currently based in London.

-Pieter has published articles on Pier Paolo Pasolini’s films and plays in Senses of Cinema and Studi pasoliniani.
+Pieter’s publications include articles in Estetica: Studi e ricerche, Senses of Cinema, and Studi pasoliniani.
 From 2011 to 2016, he was Gayatri Chakravorty Spivak’s Research Assistant.
 He curated Columbia M.F.A.
 Graduate Wang Xu’s first solo exhibition in 2014.